dmuth/splunk-yelp-reviews/README.md

 ## Docker

 - `./download-from-yelp.sh urls.txt`
    - Download reviews from Yelp.
-Change `urls.txt` with URLs for different venues on Yelp as needed.
-This does not use the API, because the API only returns like 3 reviews, which is silly.
+The file `urls.txt` should contain one URL per line, and each URL should be a venue's page on Yelp <a href="https://www.yelp.com/biz/john-henrys-pub-ardmore">such as this one</a>  This does not use the API, because the API only returns like 3 reviews, which is silly.
 Instead, I grab the page contents and use <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">Beautiful Soup</a> to parse the HTML contents.
-      - Note that I included some reviews in `logs/`, so if you skip this step and instead just start up Splunk, you'll be able to see some pre-populated dashboards!
 - `SPLUNK_PASSWORD=password1 SPLUNK_START_ARGS=--accept-license ./bin/start.sh` - Start Splunk!
 - Go to <a href="https://localhost:8000/">https://localhost:8000/</a>, log in with the password you set, and you'll see the Yelp Reviews Dashboard.